pixelcluster/pixelcluster.github.io/_posts/2023-05-06-Hang-Exploration-Splitgate.md

 Right off the bat, I noticed a few oddities with this particular hang.
 Firstly, the actual game always ran completely fine.
-The only place where it hung was the initial settings configuration on the first startup.
+The only place where it hung was on the first startup where the game automatically configures graphics settings (I'll call it autoconfiguration from here).

 Additionally, while I could reproduce the hang on my Steam Deck, I couldn't get the hang to appear on my desktop.
 I have an RDNA2 graphics card, which